wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-azure.md

 	- Verify that the virtual machines start successfully
 	- Click **Notes** to record and save any observations associated with the test failover.
 	- Click **The test failover is complete**.
 Clean up the test environment to automatically power off the test virtual machine and delete the test Azure network.
 5. After he failover you'll be able to see the virtual machine test replica in the Azure Management Portal.
-If you’re set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.
+If you're set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.

 <h3><a id="runtest"></a>Monitor activity</h3>